HashirrLukmahn/multi-tenant-crm-scalekit/README.md

    - Name: `multi-tenant-crm-scalekit`
    - Description: `Multi-tenant B2B CRM with Scalekit authentication (Google OAuth, Magic Link, OTP)`
    - Visibility: **Public**
-   - DO NOT initialize with README (you already have one)

 3. **Push to GitHub:**
 ```bash